clientIO/joint-plus-tutorial-react/README.md

 npm start
 ```

-You should be able to view the demo at `http://localhost:3000`
+Your should be able to view the demo at `http://localhost:3000`.